pim-2934/DotNetBuddy/Docs/Database.md

 {
     // Add methods here that return tasks or values.
     // Design guidance:
-    // - Accept and/or build LINQ queries with IQueryable<Foo>.
+    // - Accept and/or build LINQ queries via the configuration lambda.
-    // - Use repo.MakeQuery(options) to start queries consistently.
-    // - Let consumers use Include/ThenInclude and other LINQ operators.
+    // - Allow consumers to use Include/ThenInclude and other LINQ operators inside the lambda.
 }
 ```